Is Poplar Wood Strong? (With Surprising Reasons!)

 Is Poplar Wood Stronger than Pine?

-Poplar is stronger wood than pine.
+Yes, poplar wood is stronger than white pine but is softer than yellow pine.
 According to the Janks hardness value, poplar has 540 lbf while white pine wood gets 420 lbf value.

 Even though pine wood has similar strength as poplar, it dents easily.
 They tend to crack and split when they dry.